mohit-raghavendra/AuthNet/README.md

-# Lip-Reading-with-VGGNet-and-LSTM
+# Strengthening Face Recognition Systems using Lip Movement Pattern

-## This project is
+## This project is aimed at improving Face recognition systems using Lip Movement Pattern obtained when uttering a pre-determined password.